HenryLHH/hhlin-academic/content/home/experience.md

   description = """
   Responsibilities include:

-  * Proof of Optimality and Stability of PID Algorithm
+  * Proved the optimality and stability of PID Algorithm
-  * VAE Framework Deployment and Comparison on Disentangled Representation Learning Tasks
+  * Deployed the DynamicVAE framework and compared with baselines on Disentangled Representation Learning Tasks
-  * Paper Writing & Supplementary Experiments
+  * Wrote Paper (which is already preprint) and carried out Supplementary Experiments
   """

 [[experience]]